Hieraaetus

 The genus Hieraaetus, sometimes known as small eagles or hawk-eagles, denotes a group of smallish eagles usually placed in the accipitrid subfamilies Buteoninae or Aquilinae.

-They are medium-sized birds of prey inhabiting Europe, Asia, Africa, New Guinea and Australia.
-A recently extinct species, the New Zealand Haast's eagle, was the largest eagle ever known, weighing up to 17 kg, with a 3 m wingspan.
+They are generally medium-sized birds of prey inhabiting Europe, Asia, Africa, New Guinea and Australia.
+However, a recently extinct species, the New Zealand Haast's eagle, was the largest eagle ever known, weighing up to 17 kg, with a 3 m wingspan.

 Taxonomy and species

 The genus Hieraaetus was introduced in 1844 by the German naturalist Johann Jakob Kaup with the booted eagle as the type species.
 The name combines the Ancient Greek hierax meaning "hawk" with aetos meaning "eagle".